-Note: Do not use bufview interactively on a busy node; run it in batch mode (-b).
-For more information, see the bufview(1) man page.
+Note: Do not use bufview interactively on a busy node; run it in batch mode.

 - To monitor operating system activity data, use the osview command. - To monitor system performance, use Performance Co-Pilot.
 See the Performance Co-Pilot for IRIX Advanced User's and Administrator's Guide, the Performance Co-Pilot Programmer's Guide, and the pmie and pmieconf man pages.